 Behavioral interview questions for teachers are asked to evaluate core teaching competencies.

 Know the right questions to ask in your teaching interview.
 You can use this list of smart teaching interview questions to ask

 Asking the right questions in your interview sets you apart as a committed job candidate who has spent time preparing for the interview.

 Prepare for your interview using these teacher interview questions and answers.

 Always follow up after the interview with a thank you letter.
 Use the sample teacher interview thank you letter to help you with this.

-Teaching Job Resources
+Teaching Job Search Help